Baptism - Infant/Child

 Where and when do Baptisms take place?

 Infant baptisms in English are held monthly in the Cathedral (301 Sheldon SE).
 The monthly baptism schedule is based upon the availability of the Church.
-English Baptisms alternate their designated monthly date between Saturday mornings at 10:00 am, and Saturday evenings at the 4:30pm Mass.
+English Baptisms will typically take place at a Sunday Mass, once a month.
+Spanish Baptisms may take place during the Sunday Spanish Mass or on Saturday mornings once a month.

 Can I schedule a private baptism or a date other than the regular schedule?

 It is our desire to serve the parents and families of the Cathedral.
-The priest will do their best to assist with special needs.
-Please bring these up when you meet with one of the priests.
+The priests will do their best to assist with special needs.
+Please bring these up when you talk to the receptionist.
 It is important to understand that Baptism celebrates the initiation of the child into the parish community.
 Public baptisms ensure that the community is present at the baptismal celebration.

 How far ahead do I need to plan?

 Please call two months before you desire your child to be baptized.
-Since parents are required to attend preparation classes prior to the baptism of their children, you will need to have enough time to complete those before the baptism of your child.
+Since parents are required to attend a preparation class prior to the baptism of their children, you will need to have enough time to complete the class before the baptism of your child.
 We welcome your call even prior to the birth of your child.

 What are the requirements?